seblefevre/testerman/docs/plugins/SeleniumFormatter.rst

 language.

 The Testerman ATS Formatter let's you export your recorded interactions directly to a Testerman test script (\*.ats).
-The generated code will use the :doc:`autogen/ProbeSelenium` to control the browser.
+The generated code will use the :doc:`autogen/ProbeSelenium` or the :doc:`autogen/ProbeSeleniumWebdriver` to control the browser.
+This document covers only Selenium RC but the usage of the Selenium Webdriver probe is largely equivalent.

 Install
 ~~~~~~~

 The formatter is a Firefox plugin, you have to install it on top of the
 Selenium IDE plugin.
-It is attached at the bottom of this page (you can
+You may find a build script in
+plugin/probes/seleniumrc/selenium-testerman-formatter.
+Run the script and
-get it from the svn tree, too).
-Install it via Firefox: Select File ->
+install the install via Firefox: Select File -> Open File ... and select the
-Open File ... and select the \*.xpi file.
+\*.xpi file.

 Installing a newer versions of the formatter
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^